Shoplifting in D.C.

-While the criminal offense of shoplifting is formally on the books, most shoplifting/retail theft offenses are charged as Theft 2. ” Theft 2″ means theft as a second degree misdemeanor punishable by a maximum fine of $1,000 and imprisonment for no more than 180 days.
+While the criminal offense of shoplifting is formally on the books, most shoplifting/retail theft offenses are charged as Theft II. ” Theft II” means theft as a second degree misdemeanor punishable by a maximum fine of $1,000 and imprisonment for no more than 180 days.
 For more information on theft II, please click here.

 Elements of the Offense